svt/bridge/README.md

 ## Features

-- HTTP Web interface for remote use
+- HTTP web interface for remote use
 - A fully customizable grid layout
 - Variables
 - Item references